lonycell/grafana.v7/docs/sources/manage-users/add-or-remove-user.md

 # Add or remove a user

-This page explains how to add or remove user accounts in Grafana.
+This page explains how to add or remove user accounts in ThingSPIN.

 For more information, refer to [Users]({{< relref "./_index.md#users" >}}).